 Having clean air conditioner coils is extremely important, but when it comes down to it, there is no better way to make sure your air conditioner is in good working order than by having a professional air conditioner inspection at the start of every season.
 In fact, you can essentially think of clean air conditioner coils being a prerequisite for seasonal air conditioner maintenance – trust us, if you have clean air conditioner coils it will make the air conditioner inspection process go much, much more smoothly.

 If you have dirty air-conditioning coils, give your compressor a good spray down to knock out all that extra dust and debris.
-Then call Michael Bonsby Heating & Air Conditioning for a full MD or DC air conditioner inspection!
+Then call Michael Bonsby HVAC & Plumbing for a full MD or DC air conditioner inspection!